 And when we commit ourselves to spend future income, we are gambling with our future.
 Even if you can afford to purchase something, it still might not mean it is a smart decision (but that is something you will have to figure out).

-Don't get me wrong, all of us, in a sense, need ways in coping with life.
+Don't get me wrong.
+All of us, in a sense, need ways to cope with life.
 That might mean we encounter low points and need something to lift our spirits.
 Crap that we can buy can temporarily do that some times, but it usually is temporary and will require us to buy things to keep that high up continually.

 All of us will end up having a bad day or a rough week.
 It becomes about figuring out how to respond to these situations in a way where we can lift our spirits and not compromise our financial future.

 For me, I've learned that taking a raging hot bath relaxes my body and provides a way for me to unwind.
 It does cost extra to use this water, but it is minimal.

 For you, it could mean going for a walk or wrestling with your dogs.
 In either case, these are healthy activities that don't risk your financial future.
 And none of them are going to be things you regret doing.